 The 2010s saw some readjustments as the recession took hold.
 The company through some astute management came out through the recession stronger, more resilient and fortified.
 Our fleet of trailers had grown to include the largest selection of extendable steering trailers in Ireland and boat trailers that can be loaded lower than anyone else in Ireland.
 In 2017 we bought our second set of Modular Trailers, we also purchased the first of their kind 4 axle Dennison trombones and in 2018 we upgraded our crane lorry.
 The company moved into serving the European market with trucks working in France, Germany, the Netherlands and Spain moving cranes, boats and other oversized loads.
 We also moved several power transformers and wind turbine blades.
 Some notable projects we were involved in included Glanbia in Waterford, a Boeing 767 that was moved from Shannon to Enniscrone in Sligo and the movement of the boat "Thunderchild".

 The 2020's have just started and Franks three grandsons have just taken over management.
-So far they have had to invest in DVS equipment, are in the process of attaining FORS and ISO accreditation's, they have continued to invest in fleet overhaul and replacement, have added the ability to perform swept path analysis and have purchased our first 250 Ton rated lorry.
+So far they have had to invest in DVS equipment, have attained a FORS Silver accreditation and are in the process of attaining ISO accreditation's, they have continued to invest in fleet overhaul and replacement, have added the ability to perform swept path analysis and have purchased our first 250 Ton rated lorry.
 They have also moved the largest precast beams ever made in the UK and Ireland at 50m and 155 Ton as well as a 103 Ton Rotor with more projects upcoming.
 We have also recently added Denmark to the list of countries we have served.
 The future is bright and we will keep you updated.